 Stack Effects With Endless Cacophony and Fury of Khorne

 Fury of Khorne lets you fight again at the end of the Fight phase.
 Endless Cacophony lets you shoot again at the end of the Shooting phase.
 For both of these, any stratagems you’ve played for that phase will stay in effect through the additional round of fighting/shooting.
 Take advantage of this by using them when they’ll have the greatest effects, i.e. after you’ve used Veterans of the Long War, Excruciating Frequencies, Prey on the Weak, or Wild Fury (or anything similar).

 Be Active in Every Phase of the Game

 Psychic Powers are a potent part of your arsenal.
 Make sure you’ve brought Sorcerers (or ways of dealing with powers if you’re going mono-Khorne) and have a plan for how to use them.
 A good Chaos Space Marines army will usually be active in every phase of the game.
-Just be careful about opening yourself up to Abhor the Witch.

 Don’t Forget to Pray

 Dark Apostles are a powerful addition to your army, but remembering to activate prayers at the start of a battle round can be hell if you’re not used to playing with them.
 Set reminders for yourself and your opponent so you know to stop and activate these effects at the start of each battle round.